taylorbrooks/closeio/README.md

 I :heart: Close.io, so if you have problems using the gem or would like to see support for new endpoints, please open a GitHub issue -- I'll get it resolved as quick as I can.

+Fwiw, I also run [DripEmails.com](https://www.DripEmails.com) -- a service for building automated email sequences using Close.io

 ### Installation
 Add this line to your application's Gemfile:
 ````ruby